cbrummitt/Rocket_token_bot_tutorial/README.md

 * supporting each other in your business projects :briefcase:
 * and discussing topics of common interest :iphone: :mortar_board: :satellite: :pill: :book: :factory: :taxi: :tractor: :egg: :necktie: :tropical_drink:

 Never used Rocket.Chat before?
-Don’t worry!
 This tutorial will teach you how to use it.

 Why learn to use Rocket.Chat?

+* It's open source :unlock:
+* It's free to use :free:
+* It's gaining traction :chart_with_upwards_trend:

-It's open source, free to use, and gaining traction.
-So it might be useful for communication among the team in the business that you're creating.
+So it might be useful for communication among the team in the business that you're creating. :wink:

 ---